 Trust encapsulates everything from reliability to reputation.
 It is built by creating strong cultures, genuine connections and holding people at the heart of all decisions.
 It impacts performance, length of a relationship and business success.

 When trust is broken between two parties, the process to mend it is difficult and time-consuming.
 As such, creating an early foundation of trust will have a huge impact on long-term business success.
-In the age of fake news, privacy breaches and bad advice, trust appears to be decreasing at a very fast rate.
+In the age of fake news and privacy breaches, trust appears to be decreasing at a very fast rate.
 Yet at the same time, it is also having a greater impact on the ‘why’ behind so many of our choices as consumers.

 As a business, it is important to understand how to create this trust.

 As with any relationship, words and actions are two entirely different things.
 If a person must instruct another to trust them, are they likely to be trustworthy?
 There’s an inclination to say ‘No’, isn’t there?

 Why?
 Because over time, humans have grown to notice cues and actions that go beyond what is spoken.
 Considering that every person has the ability to lie and deceive, words are no longer enough.